project-flogo/rules/examples/flogo/statemachine/README.md

 ## Flogo Rules based State Machine

-This example demonstrates the capability of rules to to process package states using a flogo app.
+This example demonstrates the capability of rules to process package states using a flogo app.
 In this example three tuples are used, tuples description is given below.

 ```json
 {